aleksdsgn/rsschool-cv/cv.md

 ## Languages:
 * Russian - Native
-* English - Цith a translator
+* English - With a translator